Google co-founders step down as execs of parent Alphabet

 "Today, in 2019, if the company was a person, it would be a young adult of 21 and it would be time to leave the roost," they wrote in a blog post.

-Page and Brin both have been noticeably absent from Google events in the past year.
+Page and Brin, both 46, both have been noticeably absent from Google events in the past year.
 Both stopped making appearances at the weekly question-and-answer sessions with employees, and Page didn't attend this summer's Alphabet shareholders meeting even though he was still in the CEO role.

-In the short term, Bajarin doesn't expect much to change at the company.
-And if anything does, it will be due to government regulation — not the executive shuffle.

-As for Page and Brin, Bajarin added, "keep in mind, they are not losing their title as billionaires, but they are changing their roles."
+Alphabet has been positioning Pichai as the de facto leader for quite some time.
+It has made him the top executive voice at shareholders meetings, on earnings call and as a spokesman at congressional hearings.

+Last year, Google raised hackles in Congress by refusing to send Page or Pichai to a hearing on Russian manipulation of internet services to sway U.S. elections.
+Congressional officials left an empty chair while top executives from Facebook and Twitter appeared.
+Offended lawmakers derided Google as “arrogant.”

+Although Bajarin said he doesn’t believe Brin and Page are leaving “because the fire is getting hotter,” he said Pichai's role at Google has been preparing him for the increased government scrutiny.

-Brin and Page still hold more than 50% voting shares of Alphabet.
+Brin and Page still hold a majority of voting shares of Alphabet.
 According to a regulatory filing in April, Page holds 42.9% of the company's Class B shares and 26.1% of its voting power.
 Brin holds 41.3% of the Class B shares and 25.2% of the voting power.

-Google has nearly doubled its headcount since Pichai took over as chief executive, growing from a company of 59,000 employees to 114,000 now.
+According to Forbes magazine, Page has a net worth of $52.4 billion and Brin $56.8 billion.

+"Keep in mind, they are not losing their title as billionaires, but they are changing their roles," Bajarin said.

 Google's stock increased less than 1% in after-hours trading after the news was announced.

 Google's longest serving CEO is still Eric Schmidt, the former executive brought into the role in 2001 as a so-called "adult supervisor" for Brin and Page.
 Schmidt stepped into the position as the company's board worried about the relative inexperience of Brin and Page to manage the growing company.
-He stayed on until 2011, when Page once again became chief executive.
-Schmidt stayed on the board until June.
+He remained CEO until 2011, when Page once again became chief executive.
+Schmidt stayed on the board until this year.

-Page dropped out of graduate school at Stanford to start Google and doesn't have a business degree.
-He grew up in Michigan, where his late father, Carl, was a computer scientist and pioneer in artificial intelligence, and his mother taught computer programming.
+Page grew up in Michigan, where his late father, Carl, was a computer scientist and pioneer in artificial intelligence, and his mother taught computer programming.
 Page began working on personal computers when he was just 6 years old in 1979, when home computers were a rarity.
 The geeky impulses carried into his adulthood, leading him to once build an inkjet printer out of Legos.

 ———